 Vasu Mohan, Regional Director, Asia-Pacific

-Throughout his career, Mohan’s work has focused on political, social and legal empowerment of disenfranchised or marginalized individuals – youth, women, ethnic and religious minorities and persons with disabilities.
-He was responsible for IFES' flagship Women’s Legal Rights Initiative and Garima Projects in India (2003- 2011) on gender equality and women’s empowerment, which expanded the dialogue on women’s rights and legal resources available to women.
+Throughout his career, Mohan’s work has focused on political, social and legal empowerment of the disenfranchised and marginalized – women, ethnic and religious minorities, and persons with disabilities.
+Mohan was responsible for IFES' flagship Women’s Legal Rights Initiative and Garima Projects in India (2003- 2011) on gender equality and women’s empowerment, which expanded the dialogue on women’s rights and legal resources available to women.

-Mohan is co-author of Gender Equality and Election Management Bodies: A Best Practices Guide and Sehr: A New Dawn Breaks, a book highlighting IFES' Muslim Women's Initiative in India (fall 2015).
-He is also working on a translation of vignettes of the history of Sri Lanka from Tamil into English.
+Mohan is co-author of “Gender Equality and Election Management Bodies: A Best Practices Guide,” Sehr: A New Dawn Breaks, a book highlighting IFES' Muslim Women's Initiative in India, and the IFES White Paper “Countering Hate Speech in Elections: Strategies for Electoral Management Bodies.”
+He is currently working on a translation of vignettes from the history of his native Sri Lanka from Tamil into English.
 Mohan is fluent in Tamil and Hindi and conversant in Sinhala and Urdu.